Safety Practices During Production

 • Make sure that cables are routed properly and cover them with mats, gaffer’s tape and/or crossovers in traffic areas.

-• Do not allow pranks or rough housing on the set.
+• Do not allow pranks or roughhousing on the set.
 Distracting crew members from their jobs could result in injury

 • Make sure the crew is informed of weather and shooting conditions, including clothing (heat, cold, rain, snow, etc.).
 Provide protective equipment such as safety glasses or hearing protection when needed.
-Be aware of general location safety concerns such as extreme temperature or precipitation, unsafe terrain, nasty critters and vegetation.
+Be aware of general location safety concerns such as extreme temperature or precipitation, unsafe terrain, nasty critters, and vegetation.

 FIRE LANES AND FIRE EXITS

 Means of escape in case of fire on set should be plainly identified and kept clear at all times.
-Built sets, props and equipment should not obstruct the statutory fire signage used within studios, stages or theaters.
+Built sets, props, and equipment should not obstruct the statutory fire signage used within studios, stages, or theaters.
 If necessary, temporary signage should be provided.

 CLOTHING AND PERSONAL PROTECTIVE EQUIPMENT (PPE)

 Even in a school or student setting, the set is a workplace.
 Clothing should be appropriate for the type of work being done.
-Jewelry, loose sleeves, exposed shirt tails, or other
+Jewelry, loose sleeves, exposed shirt tails, or other loose clothing should not be worn on set or around machinery where it might become entangled.
+Long hair should be tied back.

 FOOT PROTECTION

-Appropriate shoes should be worn at all times, particularly where there is a risk of injury from hot surfaces, electricity, corrosive materials, hazardous substances, falling objects or heavy equipment and machinery.
-Flip-flops, high heels or sandals are never appropriate on-set foot wear and no one should ever be barefoot on set.
+Appropriate shoes should be worn at all times, particularly where there is a risk of injury from hot surfaces, electricity, corrosive materials, hazardous substances, falling objects, or heavy equipment and machinery.
+Flip-flops, high heels, or sandals are never appropriate on-set footwear, and no one should ever be barefoot on set.
 If an on-camera performer must be barefoot, keep this to a minimum, requiring shoes during run-throughs and any off-camera time.

 HAND PROTECTION